Gunehee/Gunehee.github.io/README.md

 # Summary

  I'm a very fast learner and dilligent.
+Love the challenge and always cooperative with people.

 # Work Experience (only last 10 years)